The Grove (CVDL) Dogwood Program

 The Grove (CVDL) teachers visit our local high schools on a regular basis to check in with students who cannot make it to the learning centre.
 We also have test site options at each of our local high schools.

-Learning Hub open five days a week.
+Learning Hub open four days a week.

 The Grove (CVDL) is located at 1033 Nagle Street which is in Duncan, British Columbia.
 Our program runs out of the McKirdy building.
 Here we offer a Learning Hub that is open: